AyoAdi/InsightBot-E-Commerce-Chatbo-/README.md

 # InsightBot - An E-Commerce Chatbot

-This repository has the necessary files and instructions to set up and run an AI-powered chatbot designed to answer questions about e-commerce data.
-This project was developed as part of the recruitment process of Anarix AI.
+This repository has the necessary files and instructions to set up and run the chatbot designed to answer questions about e-commerce data.

 ## Project Overview